 People diving for the cross in the town of Nafplion (Source: Evangelos Bougiotis/ANA-MPA)

-This is the moment of the day’s most recognisable tradition: the priest throws the hand cross in the newly-blessed waters, and youths from the parish dive in to try and catch it.
+This is the moment of the day’s most recognizable tradition: the priest throws the hand cross in the newly-blessed waters, and youths from the parish dive in to try and catch it.
 The first person to recover the cross is considered to be blessed for the rest of the year.
 Customarily, it is the young men who dive for the cross in the –usually freezing– sea, river or lake waters (and, in some cases, even in swimming pools), but young women often participate in the tradition in recent decades.
 There are also various other local traditions depending on the region, such as the Ragkoutsaria in the area of Kastoria, where people wear carnival-like costumes and dance to the music of brass instruments.

 In the following days, the priest visits the houses of the parish and blesses them, by sprinkling them with the holy water blessed in the church; in certain places, this can also happen on the Eve of Epiphany.
 On the following day, Greeks celebrate the feast of John the Baptist (and his respective name day).